Walnuts are one of the world’s healthiest nuts. They pack more nutrients and antioxidants than all other nut varieties.

 Modern scientists have found evidence to support many of these claims.
 While studies have traditionally focused on the benefits of the whole nut, newer research suggests that pressing it into walnut oil retains its health-boosting effects.

-Walnut oil is available at most grocery stores and can be used in place of most other cooking oils in recipes, sauces, and dressings.
-It’s suitable for pan frying, but try to avoid cooking it at too high of a temperature.
+Walnut oil is available at most grocery stores and is primarily used as a finishing oil to add flavor to recipes, sauces, and dressings.
+It’s can be used for pan frying, but try to avoid cooking it at too high of a temperature.
 At its smoking point, around 320°F, it can lose some nutrients and develop a bitter taste.

 One tablespoon of walnut oil contains: